 Narrator: Pete Postlethwaite

 People are inherently stupid and getting more stupid by the day.
-It’s no surprise really; we keep ourselves busy with X-Factor, celebrity lifestyles, gossip, sex scandals and ‘social’ networking.
+It’s no surprise really; we keep ourselves busy with X-Factor, best viagra celebrity lifestyles, gossip, sex scandals and ‘social’ networking.
 We buy products we don’t need but somehow we can’t live without.
 We think they’ll make us happier and more beautiful.
 Stupid’s become our universal religion.
 We bow down to the church of stupid everyday we step foot on the public transport system and work at jobs that are meaningless to support a lifestyle we can’t afford but it’s ok because banks are happy to extend our credit.
 Stupid is as stupid does, but what if that doesn’t even begin to scratch the surface of how stupid we really are?